skinny85/specnaz/docs/reference-manual.md

 and then call the `provided` method on the object `should` or `shouldThrow` returns.

 The `provided` method is used to specify with what parameters should the tests run.
-The parameters are provided by passing instances of the `ParamsX` class, where `X` is the arity of the lambda passed to `should` or `shouldThrow` - so, if you passed a two-argument lambda, you need to provide instances of the `Params2` class.
+The parameters are given by passing instances of the `ParamsX` class, where `X` is the arity of the lambda passed to `should` or `shouldThrow` - so, if you passed a two-argument lambda, you need to provide instances of the `Params2` class.